tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 perform Proof-of-Work (PoW) calculations.
 The main design goals of the Grin project are privacy, transaction scaling and design simplicity to promote long-term maintenance of the Grin source code [[1]].

-During the development of the Grin project, the developers have been critcized by the community regarding a number of their design and implementation decisions.
+During the development of the Grin project, the developers have been criticized by the community regarding a number of their design and implementation decisions.
 This report will look at some of this criticism and determine if there is any truth to these concerns, or if they are unwarranted or invalid.
 Some suggestions will be made as to how these problems could be mitigated or addressed.